 The dried varieties are also often covered with sugar, further increasing the sugar content.

-By opting for the fresh varieties, you will get a much juicier snack that’s lower in sugar and a lot lower in calories.
+By opting for the fresh varieties, you will get a much juicier snack that’s lower in sugar and contains fewer calories.

 It may be surprising that popcorn is a whole grain that’s loaded with nutrients and fiber.

-A 3.5-ounce (100-gram) serving of air-popped popcorn contains 387 calories and 15 grams of fiber, while the same amount of chips contains 547 calories and only 4 grams of fiber (96).
+A 3.5-ounce (100-gram) serving of air-popped popcorn contains 387 calories and 15 grams of fiber, while the same amount of potato chips contains 532 calories and only 3 grams of fiber (

-For healthy popcorn, try making your own popcorn at home (not microwave popcorn varieties) or purchase air-popped popcorn.
+For a healthy snack, try making your own popcorn at home (not microwave popcorn varieties) or purchase air-popped popcorn.

-These oils are highly processed and high in omega-6 fatty acids, but deficient in omega-3s.
+These oils are high in omega-6 fatty acids but low in heart-healthy omega-3s.

-A high omega-6 to omega-3 ratio can lead to inflammation and has been linked to chronic diseases, such as heart disease, cancer, osteoporosis and autoimmune diseases (, ).
+Some research suggests a high omega-6 to omega-3 ratio can lead to inflammation and has been linked to chronic conditions, such as heart disease, cancer, osteoporosis, and autoimmune disorders (

 It has been proven that the size of your dinnerware can affect how much you eat.

-Also, if you don’t realize that you’re eating more than usual, you will not compensate by eating less at the next meal (, ).
+Also, if you don’t realize that you’re eating more than usual, you won’t compensate by eating less at the next meal (

-Simply getting to the point of being able to order a salad at a restaurant is a great achievement for some people.
+Simply getting to the point of being able to order a salad at a restaurant is a great achievement for many.

-However, your efforts should not end there.
-Some salads are smothered in high-calorie dressings, which may make the salads even higher in calories than other items on the menu (106).
+However, not all salads are equally healthy.
+In fact, some salads are smothered in high calorie dressings, which may make the salads even higher in calories than other items on the menu.

-Asking for the dressing on the side makes it a lot easier to control the portion size and therefore the calories that you consume.
+Asking for the dressing on the side makes it a lot easier to control the portion size and amount of calories that you consume.

 Coffee, which is one of the most popular beverages in the world, is very healthy.

-However, many commercial varieties of coffee contain lots of additional ingredients, such as sugar, syrup, heavy cream, sweeteners and milk.
-Many of these drinks are practically desserts in a cup.
+However, many commercial varieties of coffee contain lots of additional ingredients, such as sugar, syrup, heavy cream, and sweeteners.

-Drinking these varieties quickly negates all of coffee’s health benefits and instead adds lots of unwanted calories and sugar.
+Drinking these varieties quickly negates all of coffee’s health benefits and instead adds lots of extra sugar and calories.

-Instead, try drinking your coffee black or just adding a small amount of milk or cream and avoid sweetening it.
+Instead, try drinking your coffee black or just adding a small amount of milk or cream instead of sugar.

 Completely overhauling your diet all at once can be a recipe for disaster.

-Instead, try to incorporate some of the small changes in this article to make your diet healthier.
+Instead, try to incorporate some of the small changes listed above to make your diet healthier.

 Some of these tips will help you keep your portion sizes reasonable, while others will help you add nutrients or adapt to something new.